Sterilization: Should You Tie the (Other Kind of) Knot?

 It’s hard to imagine these things, but you owe it to yourself to remember that life sometimes goes differently than we think it will.

 If some of these “What Ifs” make you feel less than 100% sure about sterilization, what about other non-permanent ways of avoiding future kids?
 There are ways of avoiding pregnancy that are just as good as female sterilization but aren’t permanent, especially IUDs and implants.
-Both methods have unintended pregnancy rates of <1% but can be taken out, so they leave the possibility of future pregnancy open if you change your mind.
+Both methods but can be taken out, so they leave the possibility of future pregnancy open if you change your mind.

 2. "I don’t want hormones or implants."